-Chinatown's go-to for classic Chinese baked goods & pastries; reliable, great selection & prices.
+Chinatown's go-to for classic Chinese baked goods & pastries.
+Reliable quality & price.

 Important Note

-The price of some items, like the hot dog bun, has reportedly increased.
+One commenter noted that the price of certain items, like the hot dog bun, has increased.

 Neutral"This user mentions that Golden Gate Cake Shop used to have a similar item called 'purple yam pastry' and confirms that the pastry is common in Taiwanese bakeries, also providing the Chinese name for it."